letsencrypt/website/content/en/docs/challenge-types.md

 TLS layer in order to separate concerns.
 Right now that mainly means large hosting providers, but mainstream web servers like Apache and Nginx could someday implement this (and [Caddy already does][caddy-tls-alpn]).
+The uacme client includes a standalone [proxying tls-alpn-01 responder][uacme-ualpn] which can be integrated with any combination of webserver and ACME client.

 Pros: